MatthewSH/spigot-VPNGuard/README.md

 [Get IP Intel](https://getipintel.net/) is the primary API, with a fallback on [IP Hub](https://iphub.info/) in case of server downtime.
 If both servers are down, it will fail out.

 ## Caching
 A file is created called `blacklist_cache` this is a file containing known VPN IPs and a file called `whitelist_cache` with known user IPs.
 Each IP is separated by a line break.
-Usually this should be left alone, but if you want to add your own list of known IPs then you can.
+Usually, this should be left alone, but if you want to add your own list of known IPs then you can.
 Here's an example of how it should look:
 ```
 84.19.165.213
 84.19.169.235